 The Most Beautiful Roof in the World 🍃 Kicking off Module 2 in Expeditionary Learning

 We had a Celebration of Learning Fiesta when we finished Module 1.
-After a few flex days we built in for supplemental instruction, our fifth grade team began Module 2.
+After a few flex days we built in for supplemental instruction, our fifth-grade team began Module 2.

 We kicked off the module with some classroom decor, and we watched the Our Planet Jungle Documentary on Netflix.
 I've embedded the video at the bottom of this post.
 We watched this and read the first 8 pages of The Most Beautiful Roof in the World lieu of discovering the topic.
 This documentary was so engaging and really got the kids excited about learning more about the intriguing rainforest.
 We are still in Unit 1, and they continue to reference clips from the documentary!